 File Management programs make it easier to manage your files and folders.
 Windows currently includes many features that were first used in add-on file management programs.

-In the high days of DOS it didn't take much to improve on the text-only type-it-all-yourself methods that DOS provided.
+In the high days of DOS it was easy to improve on the text-only type-it-all-yourself methods that DOS provided.
 Many programs were written to help the user find files, create and organize directories, copy, move, and rename files.
 Some even used the mouse to point and click to accomplish these tasks.
 You don't appreciate the vastness of the improvement until you've tried to do these things by typing the commands.
-The newer graphical interfaces that come with current operating systems have reduced the need for alternate file management programs for the average computer user.
+The newer graphical interfaces that come with current operating systems have removed the need for alternate file management programs for the average computer user.

 Disk Management programs involve formatting, partitioning, and defragmenting disks.